• Skip to primary navigation

 • Coconut milk – You can of course sub regular coconut milk for lite coconut (duh).

 • Ginger – While fresh ginger is best, you can definitely use powdered ginger if you don’t have it.
 It won’t be quite as tasty as fresh, but it’ll do.
-I love using the pre-minced kind since it keeps for a long time and is just too convenient not to use it.
+I love using the pre-minced ginger since it keeps for a long time and is just too convenient not to use it.

 • Coconut sugar – you can sub regular sugar or brown sugar for the coconut sugar and barely taste a difference.